jtmuller5/jtmuller5.github.io/content/posts/chrome-extensions/create-a-chrome-extension-with-react-typescript-tailwind-and-vite/index.md

 ### 9. Load the Extension in Chrome

 •	Open Chrome and navigate to chrome://extensions.
-•	Enable “Developer mode” if it’s not already enabled.
+•	Enable "Developer mode" if it's not already enabled.
-•	Click “Load unpacked” and select the dist directory from your project.
+•	Click "Load unpacked" and select the dist directory from your project.

 Your extension should now be loaded.
-Click the extension icon to see your popup with the green box and “Hello World” message.
+Click the extension icon to see your popup with the green box and "Hello World" message.

 ![Vite Chrome Extension popup](image.png)

 ## Creating a Side Panel

-Let’s add a side panel to the extension.
+Let's add a side panel to the extension.

 ### 1. Install the Chrome Types